Edo period: Philosophy and religion

 Advanced studies and growing applications of neo-Confucianism contributed to the transition of the social and political order from feudal norms to class- and large-group-oriented practices.
 The rule of the people or Confucian man was gradually replaced by the rule of law.
 New laws were developed, and new administrative devices were instituted.
 A new theory of government and a new vision of society emerged as a means of justifying more comprehensive governance by the bakufu.

-Each person had a distinct place in society and was expected to work to fulfill his or her mission in life.
-The people were to be ruled with benevolence by those whose assigned duty it was to rule.
+Each person had a distinct place in society and was expected to work to fulfill their mission in life.
+The people were to be ruled with benevolence by those assigned to rule.
 Government was all-powerful but responsible and humane.
 Although the class system was influenced by neo-Confucianism, it was not identical to it.
 Whereas soldiers and clergy were at the bottom of the hierarchy in the Chinese model, in Japan, some members of these classes constituted the ruling elite.

 Members of the samurai class adhered to bushi traditions with a renewed interest in Japanese history and cultivation of the ways of Confucian scholar-administrators.
 A distinct culture known as chōnindō ("the way of the townspeople") emerged in cities such as Osaka, Kyoto, and Edo.
 It encouraged aspiration to bushido qualities—diligence, honesty, honor, loyalty, and frugality—while blending Shinto, neo-Confucian, and Buddhist beliefs.
 Study of mathematics, astronomy, cartography, engineering, and medicine were also encouraged.
 Emphasis was placed on quality of workmanship, especially in the arts.